Data of census tracts (setores censitários) of the Brazilian Population Census

 The 7-digit code of a Municipality.
 If the two-digit code or a two-letter uppercase abbreviation of a state is passed, (e.g. 33 or "RJ") the function will load all census tracts of that state.
 If

-, the function downloads all census tracts of the country.- year
+code_tract="all", the function downloads all census tracts of the country.- zone

 For census tracts before 2010, 'urban' and 'rural' census tracts are separate data sets.